-Air pollution in China is not only a concern for expats in Beijing, it should also be a serious concern for expats in Shanghai.
+Air pollution in China is not only an issue for expats living in Beijing, it should also be a serious concern for expats all over China.

 In January 2013 the air quality in Shanghai was the worst in its history.
 According to the Shanghai Daily, approximately 35 percent of days during the first three months of 2013 were considered slightly or very hazardous to health.

-Beijing expats have been experiencing bad air quality for many years, but most Shanghai expats felt relatively secure from this problem, and only in 2012 started hearing terms such as AQI, PM10, PM2.5 on a regular basis.
+Beijing expats have been experiencing bad air quality for many years, but most Shanghai expats felt relatively distanced from this problem.
+Only in 2012 did we start regularly hearing terms such as AQI, PM10, PM2.5 in Shanghai.

-Environmental authorities in Beijing only started issuing PM2.5 measurements in January 2012.
-This came about due to public pressure after comparisons in social media of China’s official PM10 readings to the real-time PM2.5 readings issued by the American Embassy in Beijing became widespread.
+Environmental authorities in Beijing finally started publishing real-time PM2.5 data in January 2012.
+This came about partly due to public pressure after comparisons between China’s official PM10 readings and the real-time PM2.5 readings issued by the American Embassy in Beijing became widespread on social media.

-With no public PM2.5 readings in Shanghai available at the time, the American Consulate began issuing PM2.5 and AQI readings from its Consulate grounds in May 2012.
+Official PM2.5 readings were also not available in Shanghai at the time, so the American Consulate began issuing PM2.5 and AQI readings from its grounds in May 2012.

-Only in late June 2012 did the Shanghai Environmental Monitoring Center start issuing its own hourly and average readings of PM2.5.
+Only in late June 2012 did the Shanghai Environmental Monitoring Center start issuing its own hourly and average readings for PM2.5 concentration.

 It is debatable how serious the health effects of air pollution are.
 It has been argued that the effects are less than smoking even one cigarette a day.